pali-english/pali-english.github.io/README.md

 the one from whom you learn the Dhamma
 taught by the awakened Buddha,
 as a brahmin honors the sacred flame.

+    Yamhā - from whom
+    dhammaṁ - Dhamma (the teachings of the Buddha) vijāneyya - you should learn/understand
+    sammāsambuddhadesitaṁ - taught by the fully self-awakened Buddha Sakkaccaṁ - respectfully
+    taṁ - that
+    namasseyya - you should honor
+    aggihuttaṁva - like a sacred fire offering brāhmaṇo - (done by a) brahmin

 Na jaṭāhi na gottena,
 na jaccā hoti brāhmaṇo;